This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 service in the service project.

-Global external HTTP(S) load balancer connections
+Global external Application Load Balancer connections

 Depending on where your clients are, multiple GFEs can initiate HTTP(S)